Joint, Knee, Hip Replacement Surgery in Chennai

 After the procedure, you will be required to stay in the hospital for a few days.
 The duration will depend on the type of joint replacement is done and whether more than one joint was replaced.
 For example, if it was a bilateral knee replacement (both knee joints replaced), it may take you a little longer to be able to walk with the help of a crutch or cane.

+All surgical procedures come with certain risk.
+The risk from joint-replacement surgeries include blood clots and infection.
+However, these are not very common.
+Further, since the doctors are aware of this, they will take necessary measure to minimize or manage the risk.
 Joint replacement surgery, while being commonplace, is a major procedure, and as such, there is always going to be some risk of complications.
 If they do occur, most complications can be treated quickly and have little impact on the recovery process.
 Your doctor will explain the possible complications to you while briefing you about the procedure.
 The common post-surgical complications include infection, nerve injury, development of blood clots, and problems with the prosthesis.

 There are 2 types of possible complications that arise immediately after the surgery and those that may occur after some time.
 Your doctor will tell you about the potential long-term issues so you can identify any that may arise and get treatment without delay.